CowFreedom/Desal/examples/solve_poisson_multigrid/Description of the example.md

 ## What do I see

-You will see various grids displayed in the console.
-They represent the location and amount of an advected quantity at different times.
-The mesh is rectangular and its size can be adjusted.
+You will see a table indicating the l2 error of the estimation with respect to different problem sizes and multigrid stages.